Eigenstate Thermalization in Long-Range Interacting Systems

-In this Letter, we numerically test the strong ETH for spin systems with power-law interactions $r^{-\alpha}$.
-We find that the strong ETH typically holds for $\alpha \geq 0.6$ in one dimension.
-For $\alpha \leq 0.5$, we find no evidence in support of the strong ETH for system size up to 20 spins, which is relevant to trapped-ion experiments~\cite{islam2011onset, richerme2014non, jurcevic2014quasiparticle, neyenhuis2017observation}.
-This is due to the the proximity to the fully connected case $(\alpha=0)$, for which the ETH breaks down.
-We also find that Srednicki's ansatz typically breaks down for $\alpha \lesssim 1.0$.
-These results imply the presence of an intermediate regime $0.5\lesssim\alpha \lesssim 1.0$ in which the strong ETH typically holds, yet Srednicki's ansatz breaks down.
+In this Letter, we test the typicality of the strong ETH for spin systems with power-law interactions $\sim 1/r^{\alpha}$ by introducing an \textit{ensemble} of such systems.
+Our result is based on numerical diagonalization, since analytically addressing the strong ETH is extremely difficult because of a chaotic nature of energy eigenstates satisfying the ETH~\cite{berry1977regular,srednicki1994chaos} and the few-body constraint of realistic operators.
+We find that the strong ETH typically holds at least for $\alpha \geq 0.6$ in one dimension.
+For $\alpha \leq 0.5$, we find no evidence in support of the strong ETH for system size up to 20 spins relevant to trapped-ion experiments~\cite{islam2011onset, richerme2014non, jurcevic2014quasiparticle, neyenhuis2017observation}.
+We also test Srednicki's ansatz~\cite{srednicki1999approach}, which states that (i) the deviation $\delta O_{\gamma\gamma} \coloneqq O_{\gamma\gamma} -\expval*{ \hat{O} }_{\delta E}^{\mathrm{mc}}(E_{\gamma})$ behaves like a random variable satisfying